Media Relations

 Access the course with a Campus-Wide Login through Canvas Catalog and work through it at your own pace.
 The course consists of five modules that include exercises, quizzes, videos, and opportunities to ask specific questions of the Media Relations team.
 The course takes 2-5 hours to complete, depending on engagement with optional exercises.

-To receive an enrolment link for the course, please email the Media Relations Specialist who supports your faculty.
+To receive an enrollment link for the course, please email the Media Relations Specialist who supports your faculty.

 Training sessions